yewin-mm/spring-data-jpa-join-table-example/README.md

 * [Spring Boot Sample CRUD Application](https://github.com/yewin-mm/spring-boot-sample-crud)

-If you already knew above links and good enough basic knowledge with Java Spring Boot, you can keep learn this project and see the "Instruction" below.
+If you already knew above links and you have good enough basic knowledge with Java Spring Boot, you can keep learn this project and see the "Instruction" below.

 ### Clone Project